vdjkelly/www.timroes.de/content/posts/10kapart/optimizing-for-10k-part4.md

 usability or making nonsense decisions.

-Since this is one of the articles, having a larger than 10k HTML, I will be hypocritical enough to split it up into two pages just for the sake of the contest (but leave the complete one page version on my blog).
+Since this is one of the articles, having a larger than 10k HTML, I will be hypocritical enough to split it up into multiple pages (despite the overhead due to the HTML frame) just for the sake of the contest (but leave the complete one page version on my blog).

 The Result
 ----------